 Careers in Calligraphy | Careers | Salary | Job Prospects

 No specific degree is needed to become a calligrapher only artistic bent of mind, imagination and skill.
-There is no university recognized courses in India only long and short term courses offered by private institutes.
+There are no university-recognized courses in India only long and short term courses offered by private institutes.
 These courses have a duration of a few weeks to a few months.
 And to learn this art it requires patience and practice.
 Fine art courses can help by giving the basics of calligraphy to students.
 Calligraphy students can go in for a degree in visual art or history to learn about the ancient alphabet.
-Some overseas universities, like The University Of Sunderland, UK offers a foundation certification in calligraphy.
+Some overseas universities, like The University Of Sunderland, UK offer a foundation certification in calligraphy.

 Some institutes in India which offer this course are-

 Calligraphy can also be learned through online and distance mode of learning.

 An alphabetic study, cursive style, freehand creative writing, writing with the brush, writing with the croquet and writing with the calligraphy pen.